ThinkingBeyond/BeyondQuantum-2026/Arina Potapenko and Edward Bell/README.md

 ## Motivation

-In pharmaceutical research, virtual screening is an "unstructured search" problem — checking millions of potential drug candidates one by one.
-We chose this research question to test the efficiency of Grover's Algorithm, which theoretically offers a quadratic speedup over classical methods.
-By mapping molecular properties to logical constraints, we aim to identify the optimal threshold where quantum searching maintains high success probability before circuit complexity or over-rotation degrades the results.
+In pharmaceutical research, virtual screening can be viewed as an unstructured search problem, where large numbers of candidate molecules must be evaluated.
+This study examines the efficiency of Grover’s Algorithm, which offers a theoretical quadratic speedup over classical methods.
+By mapping molecular properties to logical constraints, we investigate how increasing constraints affects performance, particularly in terms of solution density and sensitivity to over-rotation.
 As we are doing this research in a simplified form, we aimed to identify the effect adding constraints has on the efficiency of Grovers algorithm, due to both the search space and the number of valid target solutions being affected.
 The implementation is written in Python using the Qiskit framework.
 All required packages (such as `qiskit`, `matplotlib`, and `numpy`) are pre-installed within the environment scripts provided in the notebooks.

 ## Results